MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxaccountoutgoingqueue.md

-﻿---
+---
-Description: 'Used by a fax client application to get the outbound fax jobs (FaxOutgoingJobs object) in the outbound job queue of a particular fax account.' ms.assetid: 'a1012b13-e629-4449-9b7c-c182dad56a9b'
+Description: Used by a fax client application to get the outbound fax jobs (FaxOutgoingJobs object) in the outbound job queue of a particular fax account. ms.assetid: a1012b13-e629-4449-9b7c-c182dad56a9b
 title: FaxAccountOutgoingQueue object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxAccountOutgoingQueue object